The District of Columbia Homestead Exemption

 Federal Bankruptcy Exemptions

-Property Protected by District of Columbia's Homestead Exemption
+Protecting Property With the District of Columbia Homestead Exemption

 In the District of Columbia, the homestead exemption applies to real property, including your home or condominium, or your interest or your dependents' interest in a co-op in which you or your dependents reside.
 The District of Columbia homestead exemption can also be used to protect your interest in a burial plot purchased for you or your dependents.